The ultimate Beaujolais guide to region, flavors and wines.

-Beaujolais covers about 22,000 hectares in the south of Burgundy and produces some of the best red wines in France.
-It is a unique wine region that has a special role due to its geographical location and climate.
-The vineyards are located on the hills on the west bank of the Saône and benefit from favorable sunshine and a mild climate.
-The soil is mainly composed of granite and slate, which gives the wines a special minerality and elegance.
+Beaujolais spans about 22,000 hectares in the south of Burgundy and produces some of France's best red wines.
+It is a unique wine region that plays a special role due to its geographical location and climate.
+The vineyards are located on the hills on the west bank of the Saône and benefit from favorable sun exposure and a mild climate.
+The soil consists mainly of granite and schist, which gives the wines a special minerality and elegance.

-The wines of Beaujolais are made from the Gamay grape variety, which is grown almost exclusively in this region.
-In contrast to the wines of Burgundy, which are made from Pinot Noir, the wines of Beaujolais are lighter and fruitier and can be drunk young.
-They often have aromas of cherries, red berries and spices and are characterized by lively acidity and fine tannins .
+The wines of Beaujolais are made from the Gamay grape, which is grown almost exclusively in this region.
+Unlike Burgundy wines, which are made from Pinot Noir, Beaujolais wines are lighter and fruitier and can be drunk young.
+They often have aromas of cherries, red berries, and spices and are characterized by lively acidity and fine tannins.

-The Crus des Beaujolais, ten specific vineyards, are considered to be of particularly high quality and have a special status in France.
-In this article, we will take a closer look at the special features and the different Crus des Beaujolais and find out what makes them so unique.
+The Beaujolais Crus, ten specific vineyards, are considered particularly high quality and hold a special position in France.
+In this article, we will delve deeper into the characteristics and different Crus of Beaujolais and discover what makes them so unique.

-Although Beaujolais wines are often considered light and uncomplicated, there are still some characteristics that set them apart from other French red wines.
+Although Beaujolais wines are often regarded as light and uncomplicated, there are still some characteristics that distinguish them from other French red wines.
 Here are some of the most important features:

-1. Beaujolais wines are produced using the so-called "Maceration Carbonique" method.
-The grapes are harvested whole and fermented in special tanks without being pressed beforehand.
-This results in a particularly intense fruit aroma in the wine.
+1. Beaujolais wines are produced using the "Maceration Carbonique" method.
+The grapes are harvested as whole bunches and fermented in special tanks without being pressed beforehand.
+This results in a particularly intense fruity aroma in the wine.

-There are 10 different Crus (i.e. defined and known growing areas) in Beaujolais, which are distinguished by different soil types and cultivation techniques.
-In this chapter we will take a look at these Crus and highlight their differences.
-Here is a summary in the table:
+There are 10 different Crus (i.e., defined and well-known growing areas) in Beaujolais, which are distinguished by different soil types and cultivation techniques.
+In this chapter, we will take a look at these Crus and highlight their differences.

 Saint-Amour

-The Saint-Amour is the northernmost cru of Beaujolais.
-The wine is known for its fruity aromas of cherries, raspberries and blackberries.
-It also has a light spiciness and a delicate acidity.
-The Saint-Amour is an elegant and refined wine.
-Discover, for example, our wine from Saint-Amour Le Carjot .
+Saint-Amour is the northernmost Cru of Beaujolais.
+The wine is known for its fruity aromas of cherries, raspberries, and blackberries.
+It also has a slight spiciness and delicate acidity.
+Saint-Amour is an elegant and refined wine.
+Discover, for example, Saint-Amour Le Carjot.

 Juliénas

-The Juliénas has a fruity aroma of cherries, red currants and spices.
+Juliénas has a fruity aroma of cherries, red currants, and spices.
 The wine is full-bodied and has a light tannin structure.
-The Juliénas is a wine that goes well with food.
+Juliénas is a wine that pairs well with food.

 Chénas

-The Chénas has a fruity aroma of red berries and cherries.
+Chénas has a fruity aroma of red berries and cherries.
 The wine has a light acidity and a soft tannin structure.
-The Chénas is a fresh and accessible wine.
+Chénas is a fresh and approachable wine.

 Moulin-à-Vent

-The Moulin-à-Vent is one of the most famous crus of Beaujolais.
-It has a strong aroma of red berries and cherries.
+Moulin-à-Vent is one of the most famous Crus of Beaujolais.
+It has a powerful aroma of red berries and cherries.
 The wine has a strong tannin structure and is very long-lasting.
-The Moulin-à-Vent is a wine that goes well with food.
-Try our Moulin-à-Vent now.
+Moulin-à-Vent is a wine that pairs well with food.
+Try our Moulin-à-Vent.

 Fleurie

-The Fleurie is a soft and fruity wine.
-It has an aroma of red berries, violets and spices.
+Fleurie is a soft and fruity wine.
+It has an aroma of red berries, violets, and spices.
 The wine has a light acidity and a soft tannin structure.
-The Fleurie is a very accessible wine.
+Fleurie is a very approachable wine.

 Chiroubles

-The Chiroubles is a light and fruity wine.
-It has an aroma of red berries, cherries and spices.
+Chiroubles is a light and fruity wine.
+It has an aroma of red berries, cherries, and spices.
 The wine has a light acidity and a soft tannin structure.
-The Chiroubles is a fresh and lively wine.
+Chiroubles is a fresh and lively wine.

 Morgon

-The Morgon is a powerful wine.
-It has an aroma of red berries, cherries and spices.
+Morgon is a powerful wine with aromas of red berries, cherries, and spices.
 The wine has a strong tannin structure and is very long-lasting.
-The Morgon is a wine that goes well with food.
+Morgon also pairs very well with food.

 Régnié

-The Régnié is a fruity wine.
-It has an aroma of red berries, cherries and spices.
-The wine has a light acidity and a soft tannin structure.
-The Régnié is an accessible wine that goes well with light dishes.
+Régnié is a fruity wine.
+It has an aroma of red berries, cherries, and spices.
+The wine has low acidity and a soft tannin structure.
+Régnié is an approachable wine that pairs well with light dishes.
 This Beaujolais Villages is grown in Régnié.

 Brouilly

-The Brouilly is a fruity wine.
-It has an aroma of red berries, cherries and spices.
+Brouilly is a fruity wine.
+It has an aroma of red berries, cherries, and spices.
 The wine has a light acidity and a soft tannin structure.
-The Brouilly is a wine that goes well with starters and light main courses.
-Try our wine from Brouilly here .
+Brouilly is a wine that pairs well with appetizers and light main courses.
+Try our Brouilly wines here

 Côte de Brouilly

-The Côte de Brouilly is a powerful wine.
-It has an aroma of red berries, cherries and spices.
+Côte de Brouilly is a powerful wine.
+It has an aroma of red berries, cherries, and spices.
 The wine has a strong tannin structure and is very long-lasting.
-The Côte de Brouilly is a wine that goes well with strong main courses.
+Côte de Brouilly is a wine that pairs well with rich main courses.

-As you can see, the different Crus of Beaujolais each have their own distinctive characteristics.
+As you can see, the different Crus of Beaujolais each have their own characteristic features.

 Conclusion

-In conclusion, Beaujolais wine is an interesting and unique alternative to the more popular Burgundy wines.
-With its different crus, Beaujolais offers a variety of aromas and flavors that can vary depending on the cru and the vintage.
-Its fresh and fruity notes, the carbonic maceration method and the possibility of drinking it chilled make it a very special experience for wine lovers, especially in the warmer months.
-Discover the Beaujolais wineries: the Domaine de la Pirolette and Château de la Terrière wineries.
+In conclusion, Beaujolais wine represents an interesting and unique alternative to the more famous Burgundy wines.
+With its various Crus, Beaujolais offers a multitude of aromas and flavors that can vary depending on the Cru and vintage.
+Its fresh and fruity notes, the Maceration Carbonique method, and the possibility of drinking it chilled make it a very special experience for wine lovers, especially in the warmer months.
+Discover the Beaujolais wineries: The winery Domaine de la Pirolette and Château de la Terrière.